Feeling chronically exhausted and totally over it? It’s important to know the signs of burnout.

 Do you think you’re experiencing burnout?
 Thankfully, there are some tools to help you overcome those current feelings of doing too much.

-First and foremost, I think it’s really important to examine the why behind doing everything you’ve committed yourself to.
+First and foremost, I think it’s essential to examine the why behind doing everything you’ve committed yourself to.
 Is it possible you’re tying your own self-worth to accomplishing everything under the sun?
 Or maybe you only feel productive when you’re physically and mentally exhausted?

-Adding in moments of self care throughout your day can help to remove some attention you’re giving to everything else.
-It’s important to remember to check in with how you’re feeling through out the day.
-Also, focus on creating a mindset of gratitude as you go.
+Adding in moments of self-care throughout your day can help remove some attention you’re giving to everything else.
+It’s important to remember to check in with how you’re feeling throughout the day.
+Also, focus on creating a mindset of gratitude as you go while always making space to experience emotions as they come.

 Like I mentioned above, if you’re experiencing serious burnout to the point you need professional help, do not hesitate to reach out to the appropriate parties for guidance and support.
-You are not alone on this journey!
+This is what I use to help me feel my best when overwhelmed and burned out.
+You are not alone on this journey.

 Coping with burnout in someone you love